Who we are

 Contact Brian via email with any queries.

-A hardcopy newsletter is sent each quarter to all financial members (March, June, September and December).
+A hardcopy newsletter is sent 6 times a year to all financial members (February, April, June, August, October, December).
 This newsletter is a permanent record of Guild events, workshops and news, as well as containing articles on fibre related crafts for future reference.
 Island Yarns also carries advertising.
 See here for rates and article cut off dates.
 You can always email Editor Eva Ruzicka with news about your group, special event or to request a special interest article or feature.